Skip to content

 Hook filtering allows hooks to run only for specific event sources:

-from roomkit import ChannelType, ChannelDirection
+from roomkit import ChannelType

 # Only run for inbound SMS/MMS events